ibm-cloud-docs/code-risk-analyzer-cli-plugin/cra-cli.md

-3000802 - Ensure Kubernetes Service is accessible only by using private endpoints 3000804 - Ensure Kubernetes Service clusters are enabled with IBM Cloud Monitoring 3000805 - Ensure Kubernetes Service clusters are enabled with IBM Log Analysis
+3000802 - Ensure Kubernetes Service is accessible only by using private endpoints 3000804 - Ensure Kubernetes Service clusters are enabled with IBM Cloud Monitoring 3000805 - Ensure Kubernetes Service clusters are enabled with IBM Log Analysis 3000902 - Ensure OpenShift clusters are accessible only by using private endpoints 3000907 - Check whether OpenShift version is up-to-date
 ```

 ## Using Code Risk Analyzer in Tekton pipelines